ddxgz/smartcity-demo/README.md

 TODO
 ---------------------------------------------------
 - fix potential bugs about timestamp processing
-- gevent for multiple provessors in restapi
+- gevent for multiple provessors
 - ~~provide REST API ( Falcon ) ~~
 - deal with exceptions
 - ~~use os module to handle system operations~~